 Values in use are determined by discounting the future cash flows generated from the CGUs.
-Values in use in 2014 have been determined similarly as in 2013.
+Values in use in 2015 have been determined similarly as in 2014.
 The calculation of the values in use are based on the following key assumptions:

-• Cash flows are projected over a period of five years based on past experience and actual operating results using a constant growth rate of 2% (2013-same) for the CGUs grouped in Accessibility and nil for the CGUs grouped in Adapted vehicles (2013-same);

-• The anticipated annual revenue growth included in the cash flow projections are based on the business plan;

-• A high and low pre-tax discount rate of 15% and 13.5% (2013-14% and 12.6%) is applied in determining the recoverable amount of the unit.
-The discount rate used is based on past experience and industry average weighted average cost of capital, which is based on a possible range of debt leveraging of 19% at a market interest rate of 3.5%;

-• The values assigned to the key assumptions represent management's assessment of future trends in the accessibility industry and are based on both external sources and internal sources (historical data).
+- · Cash flows are projected over a period of five years based on past experience and actual operating results using a constant growth rate of 2% (2014-2%) for the CGUs grouped in Accessibility and nil for the CGUs grouped in Adapted Vehicles (2014-nil); - · The anticipated annual revenue growth included in the cash flow projections are based on the business plan; - · A high and low pre-tax discount rate of 14.9% and 13.2% (2014-15% and 13.5%) is applied in determining the recoverable amount of the unit.
+The discount rate used is based on past experience and industry average weighted average cost of capital, which is based on a possible range of debt leveraging of 19% at a high and low market interest rate of 3.2% and 2.7%; - The values assigned to the key assumptions represent management's assessment of future trends in the accessibility industry and are based on both external sources and internal sources (historical data).